Officers & Board

 David Helfand

 DAVID HELFAND is a personal injury attorney focused on helping victims and survivors of accidental injuries.
-He has been a member of the bar for 30 years.
+He has been a member of the bar for 30+years.
 He has also worked in a variety of management roles at his family's manufacturing and distribution company as well as a liquidation and distribution company that he founded.
-Additionally, he has served as the Chairman of the Board for United Force for Good, a non-profit that he founded with his daughters, Alyssa Helfand and Sydney Helfand.
+Additionally, he has served as the Chairman of the Board for United Force for Good, a non-profit that he founded with his daughters.
 He has been tied to this community for years having been raised in Rockville and Potomac, and he attended nursery school at the JCC in the early 1970's.
-His partner, Lauren Bogart, is the current President of Temple Beth Ami.
-He jokingly refers to himself as serving as the “First Gentleman.”

 Jermaine Stanley